klandestino/pindestino/README.md

 Q & A
 ------

+### Which Raspberries are supported?

+Pinedstino has been tested on:

+* Raspberry Pi Model B (the one with 2 USBs, 1 ethernet and 512 mb RAM).
+* Raspberry Pi Model B+ (the one with 4 USBs, 1 ethernet and 512 mb RAM).
+* Raspberry Pi 2 Model B (the one with 4 USBs, 1 ethernet, 1 gb RAM and 4 cores).

 ### Where is some debug info / boot messages?

 Press ctrl+alt+f2 for tty2, where that stuff is.